Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 What Is N-Acetyl Cysteine (NAC)?

-The strongest evidence is for COPD.
-A major review of 39 trials covering over 7,000 participants found that oral NAC (typically 600mg twice daily) significantly reduces the frequency of COPD flare-ups.
+Start with what holds up: COPD.
+That same review of 39 trials, covering over 7,000 people, found oral NAC (typically 600mg twice daily) significantly reduces the frequency of COPD flare-ups.
 The effect is modest but consistent across studies.
-NAC does not slow lung function decline, but it does reduce how often people get sick.
+It does not slow lung function decline - what it does is make you get sick less often.

-For immune function, one notable trial of 262 elderly subjects found that NAC during flu season did not prevent infection but dramatically reduced symptoms in those who did get infected - only 25% of NAC-treated subjects developed symptoms versus 79% on placebo.
-A striking result, but it has not been adequately replicated.
+For immune function, one trial worth knowing about followed 262 elderly subjects through flu season.
+NAC did not stop them from catching the virus, but among those who did, it dramatically softened the illness - only 25% of the NAC group developed symptoms versus 79% on placebo.
+A striking result, and a single trial that has not been adequately replicated.

-In psychiatry, NAC has shown the most consistent benefits for OCD and trichotillomania (hair-pulling disorder) at 1,200-2,400mg/day as an add-on to standard treatment.
-Results for depression and bipolar disorder have been inconsistent.
+In psychiatry, the most consistent benefits show up for OCD and trichotillomania (compulsive hair-pulling), at 1,200-2,400mg/day added on top of standard treatment.
+For depression and bipolar disorder, the results have been all over the map.

-NAC has also shown promise for PCOS, improving ovulation rates in women undergoing fertility treatment, with results comparable to metformin in some trials.
+There is also a PCOS thread: NAC improved ovulation rates in women undergoing fertility treatment, landing comparable to metformin in some trials.

 Does It Work?
 The Evidence